 A catastrophic earthquake can strike virtually anywhere.
 Communities on geologic fault lines, such as those on the West Coast of North America, are particularly vulnerable, but strong tremblors have hit in places located on solid bedrock, such as Quebec and Missouri.
 No matter where you live, it pays to be aware of the damage a seismic event can inflict on your home to help you stay safe during an earthquake.

 The surface of the earth moves in complex ways during an earthquake, and the ground under your home may undulate both horizontally and vertically.
-An observer on the beach during the 1989 Loma Prieta quake in California noted that the sand quivered like a bowl of Jello.
+An observer on the beach during the 1989 Loma Prieta quake in California noted that the sand quivered like a bowl of gelatin.
 On the other hand, a homeowner in Japan reported being thrown vertically toward the ceiling during the 1995 Kobe event.

 While you can make your home earthquake resistant, it's a rare residential structure that can maintain its position and integrity during a strong earthquake.
 Most suffer at least some damage, depending on the ground characteristics, strength of the quake and amount of energy the owner has put into earthquake preparedness.
 Quakes typically last from 30 to 50 seconds, which isn't long, but it's long enough to strew items throughout the house, break pipes, shatter glass and create all sorts of other hazards.

 Structural Damage During an Earthquake

 Seismic events create two types of waves: Body waves travel deep in the ground while surface waves travel along the surface, which are responsible for most structural damage.
 They assume different characteristics depending on their distance from the epicenter of the quake, and they can become more intense as the distance from the epicenter increases.
 While a home situated on solid bedrock is less likely to suffer damage from surface waves than one on loose soil, there's no way to guarantee immunity.

 - Perimeter concrete foundations and brick chimneys can crumble.